In light of February’s Tech Career Awareness Month, CareerMash is exploring the lives of women who are rocking the tech industry!

 Liberal arts students can improve their job prospects by adding tech skills like computer programming, graphic design or data analysis, according to a recent Burning Glass Technologies report.

-A recent Workopolis study outlines emerging careers that didn’t exist 10 years ago and most of them are tech-related.
-Tech innovation is creating hot new tech jobs in big data analytics, mobile apps development and more.
+A recent Workopolis report outlines emerging careers that didn’t exist 10 years ago and most of them are tech-related.
+Tech innovation is creating hot new tech careers in big data analytics, search engine optimization and more.

 Career fairs like BTM TalentMash hosted by the Canadian Coalition for Tomorrow’s ICT Skills (CCICT) in partnership with Ryerson University introduce Business Technology Management students to employers that offer internship, co-op and entry-level employment opportunities that enhance students’ business and tech skills